Loading...

 Can I live in Ghana on a visa long-term?

 No. Visas are temporary.
-If you want to stay, you must apply for a residence permit or indefinite residence (for permanent stay).
-These allow living, working, and even sponsoring family.
+If you want to stay, you must apply for a residence permit or indefinite residence.
+These allow living, working, and sponsoring family members.

 Visa Extensions & Conversion to Residency

-If you arrive in Ghana on a short-term visa, here are your options for staying longer:
+If you arrive on a short-term visa, here are your options for staying longer:

 • Visa Extensions: Tourist or business visas can be extended for 30-60 days at the Ghana Immigration Service in Accra.